|

 part of planning your trip.

-You can always find your starting point by asking for the nearest
+You can always discover your starting point by asking for the

-Metro stop.
-The metro allows you to travel all over Paris quickly
+nearest Metro stop.
+The metro allows you to travel all over Paris

 some areas do take a little watching.
 Paris does have some seedy